-The library must put measures in place to prevent transmission from handling books and other items.
-A sanitization plan should be in place for materials being returned (refer to the above question-and-answer on book sanitization) to protect both staff who are handling materials and patrons who will be borrowing these materials.
+The library must put measures in place to reduce the risk of transmission from handling books and other items.
+A sanitization plan should be in place for materials being returned (refer to the above question-and- answer on book sanitization) to protect both staff who are handling materials and patrons who will be borrowing these materials.